 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

-Binance is the world’s largest crypto exchange.
-It operates in Canada but not in Ontario.
-However, the question of whether Binance, the world’s largest cryptocurrency exchange, is legal anywhere remains a matter of confusion.
+The question of whether Binance is legal anywhere remains a matter of confusion.
 Regulators cracked down on the exchange in the summer of 2021 and the exchange has hopped around the world for years in what has become known as a game of “regulatory arbitrage.”
-Here’s what you need to know.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Here’s what you need to know.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is Binance?